NamitaMalik/Linked-list-in-Javascript/README.md

 ```

 `enQueue` function is to add a node to a `linked list`.
 As we know `root` node is the first node in the `linked list`.
-If `root` node does not have data we need to initialize root node, else if root node has data, we check if there is another node after the root node and as soon as
+If node does not have reference to any node we need to initialize root node first, else if root node has reference of a node, we check if there is another node after the root node.
-we get a node which doesn't have any next/subsequent node, we add the intended node.
+As soon as we get a node which doesn't have any next/subsequent node, we add the intended node.

 2. `deQueue` function